gear-foundation/whitepaper-gear.exe/docs/glossary.md

 The central smart contract in Gear.exe’s architecture that coordinates interactions between Ethereum and the Gear.exe network.
 It handles program uploads, execution results, and state transitions.

-### Sequencer

-A component in Gear.exe that aggregates execution results from multiple Executors and submits them to Ethereum as a single batch.
-The Sequencer ensures efficient synchronization between off-chain computations and on-chain state updates.

 ### Shared Storage